AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >[!NOTE]
 >
->Documents without **auto-invalidation** remain in the cache until they are physically deleted; e.g. by a content update on the web site.
+>Documents without **auto-invalidation** remain in the cache until they are physically deleted.
+For example, by a content update on the web site.

 ## The Benefits of Load Balancing {#the-benefits-of-load-balancing}